 This tool explores potential implicit biases based on this paper.
 LLMs responded in simulated social scenarios as a Responder ('Blake') to a Subject ('Alex'), assigned different demographic identities (e.g., Race).

 .
-Higher values = greater semantic difference from non-demographic prompt.These are general trends observed across the models and scenarios studied:
+Higher values = greater semantic distance from non-demographically-prompted response.
+Demographic combinations leading to low-cosine-distance responses are are considered an LLM's 'default'.These are general trends observed across the models and scenarios studied:

 Note: These are general findings based on the study's overall dataset.
 Explore the heatmap and specific interpretations below for model-specific details under different conditions.